DeraJSP/build-szn-frontend-design-documentation/README.md

 ## Technologies and Tools

--Visual Studio Code, Git, and npm will be used for development and version control.
+- Visual Studio Code, Git, and npm will be used for development and version control.
--Reactjs will be used as the frontend framework for building reusable UI components -Use State for some local state management and use reducer for global state management -Use Context API for sharing state between components.
+- Reactjs will be used as the frontend framework for building reusable UI components
+- Use State for some local state management and use reducer for global state management
+- Use Context API for sharing state between components.
--Tailwind will be used for responsive design across all screens and UI components styling
+- Tailwind will be used for responsive design across all screens and UI components styling

 ### Frontend Architecture